Python-Tools/sanic-mail/docs/_sources/index.rst.txt

 Initialization
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-As the same with other sanic's extensions, there are 2 way to initialization.
+As the same with other sanic's extensions, there are 2 ways to initialization.

 1. Use `Sanic_Mail(app)`
 2. Instantiate Sanic_Mail like `sm=Sanic_Mail()`,then use `sm.init_app(app)`